 Miller has been the recipient of an image driven art commission for the City of Memphis through Urban Art Commission’s District Mural Project and has completed commissions for organizations including Le Bonheur Children's Hospital and The Memphis Flyer.
 Sculpture works by Miller have been selected by preeminent jurors for inclusion both in the Arkansas Art Center’s 56th Annual Delta Exhibition and Number Presents: Artists of the South, and Miller was selected for inclusion in the Winter Edition of Studio Visit Magazine by juror Carl Belz.
 Miller's film work was included in Stigmart Magazine's Film Biennial Edition, VIDEOFOCUS.

 Twenty-one large format photographic portrait prints by Jason Miller were featured at the Art Museum of the University of Memphis in the What I Kept exhibition.
 Miller completed a public art commission at Overton Square, curated a number of exhibitions at two satellite galleries in his curatorial project the Circuitous Succession Series and at his headquarters Masonic Contemporary.
-Most recently Jason Miller mounted his solo exhibition objets de mémoire (Objects of Memory) featuring portraits of objects in the Mallory / Wurtzburger Galleries at Dixon Gallery and Gardens.
+Most recently Jason Miller mounted a solo exhibition objets de mémoire (Objects of Memory) featuring portraits of objects in the Mallory / Wurtzburger Galleries at Dixon Gallery and Gardens and his Dairy Diary photography series at the Memphis Jewish Home.